 A proud native of Wichita, Kansas, Amy previously had a career at IBM in marketing.
-She and her husband, Robert, have three children: Will (and Lindsay), Teddy (and Ali), Ellie (and Matthew), and two grandchildren.
+She and her husband, Robert, have three children: Will (and Lindsay), Teddy (and Ali), Ellie (and Matthew), and four grandchildren.
 She currently lives in Manhattan.

 David has held a variety of leadership positions over his decade-long involvement with UJA, most recently co-chairing the annual campaign.
 He’s passionate about improving the lives of fellow New Yorkers and strengthening the Jewish community.